d3group/ddop/ddop/datasets/descr/yaz.rst

         - 'steak' the demand for steak

     :Feature Information:
+        - 'date' the date,
         - 'weekday' the day of the week,
         - 'month' the month of the year,
         - 'year' the year,
         - 'is_holiday' whether or not it is a national holiday,
+        - 'is_closed' whether or not the restaurant is closed,
         - 'weekend' whether or not it is weekend,
         - 'wind' the wind force,
         - 'clouds' the cloudiness degree,
-        - 'rainfall' the amount of rainfall,
+        - 'rain' the amount of rain,
         - 'sunshine' the sunshine hours,
-        - 'temperature' the outdoor temperature,
+        - 'temperature' the outdoor temperature

     Note: By default the date feature is not included when loading the data.
 You can include it by setting the parameter `include_date` to `True`.